 But there are a few features and focal lengths that are fairly standard for the pro wedding photographer.

-This best lens for wedding photography list includes lenses for multiple camera bodies, including Nikon, Canon, Sony, and Fujifilm.
+This best lenses for wedding photography list includes everything.
+From lenses for multiple camera bodies, such as Nikon, Canon, Sony, and Fujifilm.

 1. Bright, Wide-Angle Zoom: The 24-70mm f/2.8

-As a popular lens, some manufacturers have multiple versions of this lens — often, the difference is optical image stabilisation.
+As a popular wedding photography lens, some manufacturers have multiple versions of this lens.
+Often, the difference is optical image stabilisation.

-Best 24-70mm f/2.8 Lenses for Wedding Photography:
+Best 24-70mm f/2.8 Wedding Photography Lenses:

-- Nikon AF-S Nikkor 24-70mm f/2.8 ED: A fast zoom lens, this Nikon lens is sharp and performs well in low light.
+Nikon AF-S Nikkor 24-70mm f/2.8 ED: A fast zoom lens, this Nikon lens is sharp and performs well in low light.
 The lens retails for about $1,800, or you can pick up the one with VR for about $2,400.

-- Canon EF 24-70mm f/2.8 II USM: Canon’s versatile zoom is sharp with solid bokeh.
-The lens retails for about $1,700, but there’s not a ton of difference between the new and the old for wedding photography on a budget.
+Canon EF 24-70mm f/2.8 II USM: Canon’s versatile zoom is sharp with solid bokeh.
+The lens retails for about $1,700.
+But there’s not a ton of difference between the new and the old for wedding photography on a budget.

-- Sony FE 24-70mm f/2.8 GM: Owners of this Sony lens praise the bokeh and sharpness and even the performance for video.
+Sony FE 24-70mm f/2.8 GM: Owners of this Sony lens praise the bokeh and sharpness and even the performance for video.
 The lens retails for about $2,200.

 2. Bright, Versatile Telephoto: The 70-200mm f/2.8

-The 70-200mm is great for capturing details without running around to get up close during the ceremony.
+The 70-200mm is great for capturing details.
+And you don’t even have to run around to get up close during the ceremony.
 The long zoom range also makes the lens an option for the portrait section of the day.